roots/docs/sage/theme-development-and-building.md

 Run these script commands within your theme directory:

 * `npm run build` — Compile and optimize the files in your assets directory
-* `npm run watch` — Compile assets when file changes are made, start BrowerSync session
+* `npm start` — Compile assets when file changes are made, start BrowerSync session
 * `npm run build:production` — Compile assets for production

 ## Theme assets